 Egyptian Senator and former member of Parliament.
 She is also Distinguished Lecturer, Political Science Department, American University in Cairo.
 She has been a member of the National Council for Human Rights since 2012 and Advisor to the Minister of Labour and Immigration responsible for Egyptian abroad since 2011.
 She was a member of the World Bank’s Council of Advisors for Middle East & North Africa Region (MENA).
 She was advisor to the Supreme Council of the Armed Forces (SCAF) in 2012 and served on the Committee for Policy Development (UN, 2001-2004).
 She was awarded a fellowship at MIT in 2016.
 She graduated from Harvard University.
 She is a prolific writer in English, French and Arabic.
 She is Officier de la Légion d’honneur.

-Former Minister, former member of the French Parliament, Mayor of Crest since 1995 and chairman of the Franco-British Council.
-Member of the steering committee of the « républicains » party, he was the whip of opposition in the finance committee, special rapporteur for the budget on ecology, energy, transport and agriculture, president of the friendship group with Russia and vice-president with the United Kingdom as well as member of the delegation for overseas territories.
+Former Minister, former member of the French Parliament and Mayor of Crest since 1995.
+Member of the steering comittee of the « républicains » party, he was the whip of opposition in the finance comittee, special rapporteur for the budget on ecology, energy, transport and agriculture, president of the friendship group with Russia and vice-president with the United Kingdom as well as member of the delegation for overseas territories.
 He has been Overseas secretary in 2007.
 He is a Corps des Mines General Engineer.
 He graduated from the Ecole polytechnique and the Institut d’Etudes Politiques of Paris.